DracoBlue/samp-server-ctl/README.md

 ## Changelog

+* dev
   - added logic to write/update port+rcon_password (from `default.server.cfg` on server start/restart
   - added print for sampctl config with `--version`
   - initial release (runs on linux like ubuntu)

 ## License